joshuapare/todoanddo/user-svc/README.md

 ## 📚 Functionality

-The User service exposes APIs and message handlers to perform the following operations:
+The User service exposes APIs through the API Gateway and message handlers to perform the following operations:

 - User Registration: ✨
   - **Internal Kafka Topic**: `user.create`